 “Mining towns like Lubumbashi in the Democratic Republic of Congo and Tete in northern Mozambique are reportedly the fastest growing economic nodes on the continent.
 But apart from the virtues of growth, they carry the true characteristics of a frontier town, including significant social problems and stubbornly high levels of poverty,” KPMG (2018).

-The water problems, however, are not only confined to Cape Town and neither are they simply associated with drought.
+The water problems, however, are not only confined to Cape Town, but are also prevalent in other African cities.
+In addition, the water supply problem is not only due to drought but a multiplicity of other factors too.
 According to Collington and Vezina (2000), even the largest international water enterprises have had to admit that they have found it difficult to respond to demand in squatter areas, as witnessed by the low coverage of piped water networks in African capital cities such as Bamako (Mali), Cotonou (Benin), and Dar es Salaam (Tanzania).
 It is estimated that piped sewerage is but a distant dream for 90% of urban Africans (Collington and Vezina, 2000).